YumaYX/rubydemodoc/input/heredoc/with_value.md

-This Ruby code snippet demonstrates string interpolation and heredoc usage.
-It assigns the string "ruby" to the variable `value`.
-Then, it uses a heredoc (`<<~EOL ...
-EOL`) to create a string `doc` that includes the value of `value` on a new line.
-The result is a string containing "ruby" followed by a newline character.
+This Ruby code snippet demonstrates string interpolation, where the value of the variable `value` ("ruby") is embedded directly within a string literal (EOL).